TEDxTehran-Team/event-app-core/README.md

 docker-compose exec app python manage.py migrate
 ```

+## Demo
+You can visit the demo deployment of this project [here](http://demo-backend.tedxtehran.com:8000/)

+To access the admin panel use the following credentials:
+* Username: admin
+* Password: admin

+For now we have left the `debug=True` for ease of debug and usage.

 ## Contributing
 Feel free to submit any pull request that improves this project in any possible way.
 Before undertaking a major change, consider opening an issue for some discussion.